dshills/goauto/README.md

 ### Workflows

 Workflows run a set of tasks for files matching a regular expression pattern.
 Workflows only really need to know two things, what files to process and what tasks to perform.
+Workflow implements the Workflower interface.

 Here we create a Workflow for myTask